durbanlegend/thag_rs/README.md

     * edit mode is stdin mode with the addition of basic TUI (terminal user interface) in-place editing.
     * the classic script mode runs any .rs file consisting of a valid Rust script or program.
 * You can use a shebang to write scripts in Rust.
-* You can compile a script (even a valid snippet) to an executable command in the Cargo bin directory `<home>/.cargo/bin`.
+* You can even build your own commands, using the `--executable` (`-x`) option.
+This will compile a valid script to an executable command in the Cargo bin directory `<home>/.cargo/bin`.
 * `rs-script` supports a personal library of code samples for reuse.
-The downloadable starter set in the demo subdirectory includes numerous examples from popular crates, as well as original examples including fast factorial and Fibonacci calculation with big-integer support, light-dark theme detection, TUI editing and colour support.
+The downloadable starter set in the demo subdirectory includes numerous examples from popular crates, as well as original examples including fast big-integer factorial and Fibonacci calculation and prototypes of TUI editing and of the adaptive colour palettes described below.
 * Automatic support for light or dark backgrounds and a 16- or 256- colour palette for different message types, according to terminal capability.
 On Windows, `rs-script` defaults to basic ANSI-16 colours and dark mode support for reasons beyond my control, but the dark mode colours it uses have been chosen to work well with most light modes.
 * In some cases you may be able to develop a module of a project individually by giving it its own main method and embedded Cargo dependencies and running it from rs-script.
 Failing that, you can always work on a minimally modified copy in another location.
-An example is the demo version of colors.rs.
+This approach allows you to develop and debug this functionality without having it break your project.
+For example the demo versions of colors.rs and stdin.rs were both prototypes that were fully developed as scripts before being merged into the main `rs-script` project.

 ## Platform Support
 This crate is designed to be cross-platform and supports: